pengsun/CatVSDog/defactoSeg/notes.md

 # The data:
-dataset.mha: original CT image, unit in MM c.vtp: original Aorta + vessels mesh (vtkPolyData).
+* dataset.mha: original CT image, unit in MM
+* c.vtp: original Aorta + vessels mesh (vtkPolyData).
 Unit in CM

-t.mha: the same with dataset.mha, but spacing = (1 1 1), origin = (0 0 0)
+* t.mha: the same with dataset.mha, but spacing = (1 1 1), origin = (0 0 0)
-t.vtk: the same with c.vtp, but re-calculate the coordinate mask.mha: mask of t.vtk
+* t.vtk: the same with c.vtp, but re-calculate the coordinate
+* mask.mha: mask of t.vtk
-maskv3.mha: mask of t.vtk where the Aorta has been removed (3rd version) maskb.mha: mask for background, counting pixels around the vessels
+* maskv3.mha: mask of t.vtk where the Aorta has been removed (3rd version)
+* maskb.mha: mask for background, counting pixels around the vessels
+* maskbb.mha: mask for background, balanced #pixels with fg. used for training

 # The steps: